TJHeuvel/tjheuvel.net/_drafts/dot-product.md

 	d = b-a;
 	dot(d, d)
 ```
-Well hot damn, pythagoras is a dot!
+Turns out, pythagoras is a dot product!
 We can appreciate how often this is done to see its fundamental.

 # Projections